 - Plant a buffer zone between the lawn and the shoreline.

 The whole idea is to ensure that this treasured resource continues to function properly.
-A healthy spring system reflects a healthy water supply that provides immense ecological value to people and nature.
-Springs are essential to the manatee, and protecting springs ensures that we can continue to enjoy these vital natural resources – whether observing or swimming with manatees.
+A healthy spring system reflects a healthy water supply that provides immense ecological value to people and also nature.
+Springs are essential to the manatee, and protecting springs ensures that we can continue to enjoy these vital natural resources – whether observing, swimming, or to see wild manatees in Florida.

 Comments are closed.